Unity-Technologies/AssetBundles-Browser/Documentation/com.unity.assetbundlebrowser.md

   * Preload Table - full contents of bundle
   * Container - only explicitly added items
   * Dependencies - bundles that the current bundle depends on

-### Issues
-* If your "bundle path" contains duplicate bundles, you will be unable to view them, and will get errors in the log.
-This is most often seen if you had a file structure like "MyBundles/Build1/" and "MyBundles/Build2/" and you pointed the path to just "MyBundles"
-* The tool does not yet handle bundles that have had the hash appended to the bundle name (using "append hash" build option).